About Jefferson County

 • The Grand Gulf Nuclear Station, located in nearby Claiborne County, provides some employment for Jefferson County residents.

 The poverty rate exceeds 40%, reflecting persistent economic hardship and limited employment opportunities.
-Major employers include the Jefferson County School District, county government offices, the Mississippi Department of Transportation district office, and several small manufacturing and timber operations.
+Major employers include Jefferson County School District, county government offices, the Mississippi Department of Transportation district office, and several small manufacturing and timber operations.
 Healthcare services are extremely limited, with residents typically traveling to Natchez or Brookhaven for medical care.

-The county lacks significant corporate facilities or manufacturing plants.
+Jefferson County lacks significant corporate facilities or manufacturing plants.
 The lack of broadband internet infrastructure and limited workforce development resources constrain economic growth potential.
-Overall, Jefferson County's economy faces structural challenges requiring sustained investment in infrastructure, education, and workforce development to achieve meaningful revitalization.
+The registration deadline is 30 days prior to any election; Mississippi law requires voters to be U.S.